RX-M/web-public/self-study/cks-mod-6/cks-mod-6-content.md

 Reviewing case studies is the best way to prepare yourself for questions that fall under this topic's coverage.
 Optive has [a good breakdown of a Kubernetes cluster's attack surface](https://www.optiv.com/insights/source-zero/blog/kubernetes-attack-surface) on their website that exposes many of the factors you should be aware of when it comes to securing Kubernetes and preparing for the CKS.

-## Perform deep analytical investigation and identification of bad actors within an environment

-Like in the previous two topics, bad actors tend to leave the following clues that hint at their presence within a system:
+Bad actors tend to leave the following clues that hint at their presence within a system:

 - Artifacts and resources that do not follow established naming schemes
 - Unusual references to artifacts in specification or configuration files